Women in Tech

 Women in Tech Leadership Conference

-The ITA Women in Tech Leadership Conference took place in March 2019.
-The day was attended by almost 300 senior women from across the tech sector.
+The Inclusive Tech Alliance (ITA) Women in Tech Leadership Conference took place on March 2019.
+The conference was attended by almost 300 senior women from across the UK tech sector.

-The event was a follow on from the launch of 100 Most Influential Women in Engineering List which Inclusive Boards produced in partnership with The Financial Times.
+The event was a follow on from the launch of Inclusive Board’s 100 Most Influential BAME in UK tech produced in partnership with The Financial Times.

 The conference will cover the following topics and more:

 Tech – The Future of Leadership

 Register your interest for the women in tech conference 2020

 Director Forcepoint Innovation Labs

 Head of Level39, Mentor at Microsoft Ventures, Ambassador at Heropreneurs and Royal Navy